cosbey/routing-and-switching/README.md

 ## Lab Directory

-The labs in this repository are organized into the following categories:
+The labs in this repository will contain the following categories:

 1. **Basic Routing**: These labs cover the fundamental concepts of IP routing, including static routing, dynamic routing protocols such as OSPF and EIGRP, and routing table manipulation.